 The Hicks Building has lots of classrooms where you'll have small group teaching sessions and computer workshops.
 Staff offices are also used for problems classes and personal tutor meetings.

 There are several lecture theatres in our building, but you might also have lectures in other University venues, close the the accommodation and Students' Union.
 Lectures are recorded so you can return to them later.

-Students in our department, and in the Department of Physics and Astronomy, are free to socialise in the Barry Jackson common room, which was recently refurbished thanks to an alumni donation.
+Students in the School of Mathematics and Statistics, and in the Department of Physics and Astronomy, are free to socialise in the Barry Jackson common room, which was recently refurbished thanks to an alumni donation.

 We also have desk study spaces where, by student request, computers are not provided so that you can work without distractions.

-There are bookable computers available in the department, and 1,600 computers available through the University's library services, including at the Diamond and Information Commons, both of which are open to students 24/7.
+There are bookable computers available in the department, and hundreds of computers available through the University's library services, including at the Diamond and Information Commons, both of which are open to students 24/7.

 Discover why Sheffield is the right choice for you at one of our open days or events.